porres/pd-else/README.md

 Special thanks to Flávio Luis Schiavoni, for helping me out in a few things, teaching me how to code and contributing to this library with the objects: [median~] and [keyboard].

-I'd also like to thank my cyclone buddy Matt Barber, for developing the "magic" code I'm using here and also contributing with the [float2bits] object.
+I'd also like to thank my cyclone buddy Matt Barber, for developing the "magic" code I'm using here and also contributing with the [float2bits] and [gray~] objects.

 --------------------------------------------------------------------------